Hornbill-Docs/servicemanager-config/servicemanager-config/manage-executed-workflows/manage-executed-workflows.md

     Logs get deleted after 1 week for a succesfully completed workflow, and after 3 months for a failed or canceled workflows.
     :::
 * **Workflow Info**.
 Displays the Workflow Tracker, the date of the last update, and details of an error if the workflow has failed.
 * **Restart Workflow**.
-This will restart the workflow from the very start.
-This should be used carefully as it may result in some automations being repeated.
+This will restart the workflow following a failure.
+Failures can sometimes be caused by invalid or missing data.
+After making the appropriate corrections, the current node will be restarted.
 * **Resume Workflow**.
 This will resume the workflow from the current node.
-This can be used when a failed node has been corrected.
+This can be used to progress a workflow that has suspended the workflow.
 * **Cancel Workflow**.
 Stops the workflow at its current location.
 The [Workflow Tracker](/servicemanager-config/customize/workflows/using-workflows-with-service-manager#workflow-tracker) on the request will continue to be displayed and show at what point it was canceled.
 Canceled workflows cannot be restarted.
 * **Delete Workflow**.
 A deleted workflow will be completely removed from the assocated request.
 The Workflow Tracker will no longer be visible on the request.